JoeFanning/Philosophical-AI/README.md

 An example:
 Three ethically processed models:
 A loan approval model, a prison probation approval model and a car insurance quote estimation model.
-The Egalitarian-AI would use all the data from these three models.
+The Egalitarian-AI would use all the data from these three models to perform comparative analysis and identify correlations between models.
+For instance should the Ethical model for insurance quotes be used on
-It would calculate correlations symmetry between models.
+.

 ​Technically, this layer would function as a system-wide monitoring and control hub: